AbhishekQuantFinance5577/Texas_Holdem_Poker_Calculator/README.md

-Project Description: Poker Odds Calculator for Texas Hold 'Em This project involves creating a Python-based calculator to determine the probability of achieving specific hands in Texas Hold 'Em poker after the flop.
+Project Description: Poker Odds Calculator for Texas Hold 'Em This project involves creating a excel-based calculator to determine the probability of achieving specific hands in Texas Hold 'Em poker after the flop.
 The calculator generates random two-card hands and calculates the odds of obtaining the following hands after the flop: Four of a Kind, Three of a Kind, Two Pair (using both cards), Flush, and Full House (using both cards).

 Steps: